AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_UserRole_1.md

 ---
-uid: AccountUserRole
+uid: AccountUserRole_1
 ---

-# User Roles
+# User Roles (Version 1)

 User `Roles` authorize API requests made by users to various OCS features.
 Users can be assigned more than one `Role`, but all users have the Account Member role.
 The following are currently available User `Roles`:
 - Account Administrator: Can add, edit, and remove users.
 Can also edit the permissions of existing users.
 - Account Member: Can log in and access the OCS portal.